BND Hamburger Icon

 Pan Am

 The airline was founded in 1927 and originally provided mail and passenger service between Florida and Cuba.
-The airline expanded from there, reaching its peak in the late ’60s and early ’70s when it carried more than 6 million passengers a year to 86 different countries.
-However, by the ’80s, the company’s profits had weakened, and in 1991, the airline officially shut down.
-It reemerged in 1997 but lasted for just one year before closing again.
+The airline expanded from there — reaching its peak in 1970 when it carried 11 million passengers a year to 86 different countries.
+However, by the ’80s, the company’s profits had weakened; in 1991, the airline officially shut down.
+It reemerged in 1996 but lasted less than two years before closing again.

 Oldsmobile

 A brand of General Motors, Oldsmobile produced more than 35 million cars in its 107-year history.
-Despite its popularity over the years, GM announced in 2000 that it would be phasing out the brand, and four years later, the last Oldsmobile, an Alero, rolled off the factory assembly line.
+Despite its popularity over the years, GM announced in 2000 that it would be phasing out the brand.
+Four years later, the last Oldsmobile, an Alero, rolled off the factory assembly line; the brand no longer had a factory to manufacture its product.

 Woolworth

 Founded in 1879, Woolworth grew to become the world’s largest department store chain in 1979.
 As the company continued to expand and add specialty retailers, the Woolworth department stores began to suffer.
-The chain initially closed 400 of its locations in 1993; the rest of them followed four years later.
-You can still see the famous five-and-dime store in Mexico, though.
-In 1956, Woolworth opened several Mexican locations, and when the company closed its U.S. stores, it sold the Mexican locations to its biggest competitor, Del Sol.
+The chain closed 900 of its locations in 1992 and 1,000 more in 1993; the rest followed four years later in the U.S. You can still see the famous five-and-dime store in Mexico, though.
+In 1956, Woolworth opened several Mexican locations; when the company closed its U.S. stores, it sold the Mexican locations to its biggest competitor, Del Sol.
+[Read related: The Future of Retail: Trends for 2024]

 Palm